Florida Sports Betting - Legal Status & Best DFS Sites 2025

 Legal age

 If you’re 18 or older, you can play daily fantasy sports in Florida.
-To place a sports bet, you must be at least 21 years old.
+However, you must be at least 21 years old to place a wager at Hard Rock Bet.

 Mobile betting